 1. Did you know that between 60% and 90% of people with SAD are women?
 It’s true.
 If you are a female between 15 and 55, you are more likely to develop SAD.
 Great, so not only do women have PMS, Menopause, and child labor to worry about, add SAD to the list, too.

 2. Even though the harsh chill in the air might bring you down, SAD is believed to relate more to daylight, not the temperature.
 Some experts believe that a lack of sunlight increases the body’s production of a body chemical called melatonin.
-Melatonin is what helps regulate sleep and can cause symptoms of depression.
+Melatonin levels are what helps regulate sleep and can cause symptoms of depression.

 3. SAD can be treated.
 If your symptoms are mild, meaning, if they do not interfere in and completely ruin your daily life, light therapy may help you beat SAD.
 Using light therapy has shown highly effective.
 Studies prove that between 50% and 80% of light therapy users have complete remissions of symptoms.
 However, light therapy must be used for a certain amount of time daily and continue throughout the dark, winter months.